TOP QUALITY INSTRUCTION USING MODERN COACHING METHODS BASED ON TRADITIONAL PRINCIPLES

 Have you had much success in competition?

 I was fortunate to become English and British Tang Soo Do Champion including a Silver Medal (Second Place) in the Tang Soo Do World Championships in 1991.
 I also medalled in the English and British Championships in Kata.
-By the time I joined the Brentwood Karate Dojo in 1998 by competitions days were really behind me however, I then entered Masters events and have won Silver and Bronze Medals in the European Masters, Bronze Medal in the World Masters and became Italian Kumite (fighting) Champion.
+By the time I joined the Karate Dojo in 1999 my competitions days were really behind me however, I then entered Masters events and have won Silver and Bronze Medals in the European Masters, Bronze Medal in the World Masters and became Italian Kumite (fighting) Champion.
+Subsequently, after a hiatus I entered the WUKF World Championships in 2018 and won the Veterans Kumite event.

 What is your favourite Kata?